roehlerw/code-challenge-plugin/README.md

 In this code challenge you will construct a simplified version of the kind of plugin that Naveego uses to discover and collect data.
 The plugin will be responsible for discovering and collecting data from CSV files.

-This challenge is intended to be a realistic test of your ability to write production-ready code given a description of the problem.
-Your solution will be assessed based on

 ### Scenario

 Our plugin framework uses gRPC for communication.
 In reality we use the Hashicorp [go-plugin](https://github.com/hashicorp/go-plugin) framework, but